KritiikaaR/Flower_classifier/README.md

 | First attempt — all layers, single learning rate, 5 epochs | 59.0% |
 | Two-stage training, 20 epochs, expanded augmentation | 88.2% |

 The first version updated every layer at a learning rate of 1e-3 from the start, which overwrote the pretrained ImageNet features it was supposed to be building on.
-Common flowers were being misclassified as a result.
+Common flowers were being misclassified as a result — a clear photo of a rose came back as cyclamen.
 Freezing the backbone for the first stage and dropping the fine-tuning learning rate to 1e-4 fixed it.

 Model selection uses the validation split.
 The test split is evaluated once, at the end, after training is complete.

+## Reading the confidence scores

+Top predictions usually land around 20–35% rather than 90%+.
+That's expected, not a defect.
+Probability is spread across 102 classes, and training uses label smoothing, which deliberately discourages the model from being overconfident.
+What matters is the gap between the top prediction and the rest — a correct answer typically sits several times higher than second place.

+The app shows a warning when the top prediction falls below 20%, which usually means the input is a screenshot, a wide garden shot, a bouquet, or a species outside the 102 it was trained on.

 ## Dataset